Tin sources and trade during antiquity: Early use

-Tin extraction and use can be dated to the beginning of the Bronze Age around 3000 BC, during which copper objects formed from polymetallic ores had different physical properties.
+Tin extraction and use can be dated to the beginning of the Bronze Age around 3000 BC, during which copper objects were formed from polymetallic ores which had different physical properties.
 The earliest bronze objects had tin or arsenic content of less than 2% and are therefore believed to be the result of unintentional alloying due to trace metal content in copper ores such as tennantite, which contains arsenic.
 The addition of a second metal to copper increases its hardness, lowers the melting temperature, and improves the casting process by producing a more fluid melt that cools to a denser, less spongy metal.
 This was an important innovation that allowed for the much more complex shapes cast in closed molds of the Bronze Age.
 Arsenical bronze objects appear first in the Middle East where arsenic is commonly found in association with copper ore, but the health risks were quickly realized and the quest for sources of the much less hazardous tin ores began early in the Bronze Age.
 This created the demand for rare tin metal and formed a trade network that linked the distant sources of tin to the markets of Bronze Age cultures.

 Cassiterite (SnO_{2}), oxidized tin, most likely was the original source of tin in ancient times.
 Other forms of tin ores are less abundant sulfides such as stannite that require a more involved smelting process.
 Cassiterite often accumulates in alluvial channels as placer deposits due to the fact that it is harder, heavier, and more chemically resistant than the granite in which it typically forms.
 These deposits can be easily seen in river banks, because cassiterite is usually black or purple or otherwise dark, a feature exploited by early Bronze Age prospectors.
 It is likely that the earliest deposits were alluvial and perhaps exploited by the same methods used for panning gold in placer deposits.